dzackgarza/Notes/Talks/Math Subject GRE/Slides.md

 # Broad Topics
 - Definitions: group, subgroup, ring, homomorphism
 - Structure of the Symmetric group
-  - e.g. Every element in a permutation group is a product of disjoint cycles, and the order is the lcm of the order of the cycles.
+  - e.g. Every element is a product of disjoint cycles, and the order is the lcm of the order of the cycles.

 <!-- slide -->
 # Topics: Discrete Mathematics